gpilgrim2670/VerticalTable/README.md

 By George Perry and Greg Pilgrim

 No one has ever accused track & field of being fan friendly.
-Even fewer people have accused track & field results from being fan (or data scientist) friendly.
+Even fewer people have accused track & field results of being fan (or data scientist) friendly.
 Although, tbf, not many sports fans nor data scientists go looking for them.

 But for the last 10 years, George has been [con-VINCED that he can do something with](https://nalathletics.com/blog/), or at least in, this sport.
 And things took an interesting turn when he found Greg – data scientist, swimmer and [creator of SwimmeR and JumpeR](https://pilgrim.netlify.app/about/) – last summer.